pykale/pykale/README.md

   * Create a [pull request](https://github.com/pykale/pykale/pulls) explaining the changes and choose reviewers: David, Raivo, Shuo, Haiping
   * After passing the review, your pull request gets merged and pykale has your contribution incorporated.
 * For any further questions/suggestions, create an issue above.
-* Known issues and recent focuses (advisor: [David Jones](https://github.com/drj11)):
-  * Big blob branches to be deleted to reduce the size by 160MB
-  * Add continuous integration and tests
-  * Public release

 ## Overview